montagejs/mr/docs/Node-compatability.md

   `module.exports`.
 - **dependencies**: If a package declares a package dependency using NPM’s `dependencies` property, Montage looks for that package in the package’s `node_modules` subdirectory.
-Montage Require also supports the case where a package with the same name is already loaded by a parent package.
+Mr also supports the case where a package with the same name is already loaded by a parent package.
 Unlike NPM, with Montage packages, you can override the location of the `node_modules` directory with the